 Loss Of Interest In Work

-Substance abuse can also dampen motivation and focus, leading to disengagement from work tasks and projects.
+Substance use disorder can also dampen motivation and focus, leading to disengagement from work tasks and projects.

 An employee experiencing addiction may also skip out on team-building activities and work outings in favor of engaging in substance use.